 How to Care for Your Dog's Joints

-It's never too early to start caring for your dog's joints, even puppies can benefit from joint care.
+It's never too early to start caring for your dog's joints, and even puppies can benefit from joint care.
 And starting early gives your dog added protection against joint issues as they age.
 Whatever your dog's age, here are some ways you can protect their joints:

 Most high-quality dog food should give your dog everything they need to stay healthy.
 However, if your dog is more susceptible to joint issues due to previous injuries, activity, weight, age or breed, giving them joint supplements for dogs can help protect their joints.
 If you have a large breed dog that is not being fed a large breed food, additional joint support through supplements is definitely a good idea.